-Focus: You serve on the advisory committee for Trade Policy and Negotiations for the Obama Administration and chair the International Policy Committee.
-How important is the work done on the Open Skies initiative and current bi-lateral agreements to international trade?
+Focus : You serve on the advisory committee for Trade Policy and Negotiations for the Obama Administration and chair the International Policy Committee.
+How important is the work done on the Open Skies initiative and current bi-lateral agreements to > From the Top - FedEx Express / Profile and Interview international trade?
 What more can be done to facilitate air cargo?

-Ducker: Open Skies has been critical to the development of global air-cargo networks, allowing operational flexibility, which has promoted the hub-and-spoke system internationally.
+Ducker : Open Skies has been critical to the development of global air-cargo networks, allowing operational flexibility, which has promoted the hub-and-spoke system internationally.
 Liberalization of bilateral agreements has in turn led to even greater flexibility under newer multilateral agreements such as the U.S.-EU Air Services Agreement, sometimes called the "Beyond Open Skies" Agreement.